summerinthecity/heatwavemap/doc/report.md

     ===============================

-# WRF configuration
+# <a id="wrf-configuration">WRF configuration</a>

 All modifications discussed here are merged into the github repository *wrf-wur*.

 We are planning to run the urban forcasts at a resolution of 100m.
 However, to run the whole of the Netherlands (or even the whole of Europe) on this reslution would take too much computer resources.
 Therefore, we will use the [nested grids](http://www2.mmm.ucar.edu/wrf/users/docs/user_guide/users_guide_chap3.html#_Using_WRFSI_for) feature of WRF.

 This way, you can run a copy of WRF on a subdomain of the parent grid.
 The subdomain run can be configured independently of the embedding run, and this allows you to locally increase model resolution and set model parameters.
 In our case, we want to go to a 100m resolution subdomain with the urban parametrizations.
 There are some minor constraints on the nesting, mostly to do with grid sizes.
 We will use a setup of nested grids to go from a resolution of 12.5km to 2500m, 500m, and finally 100m.

 Configuring the nested grids is quite awkward, as you have to give the starting indices on the parent grid.
 Aiming your 4 times nested grid precisely at Wageningen, while at the same time keeping the other 4 times nested grid covering Amsterdam is tricky.
 Therefore, I wrote a script to help out. *nestwrf.py* can be found in the *tools/forecast* directory of WRF.

-It reads the Fortran namelist parses the *geogrid*' and *'share*' sections.
+It reads the Fortran namelist parses the ``geogrid`` and ``share`` sections.
 It can then print the configured domains, or add new ones.
 New domains are described by their parent and grid ratio, and one of:

 * The center of the domain and its size in km.